PDAL/PDAL/doc/stages/readers.rxp.rst

   If "false", write all available values as derived from the rxp file.
   Use this feature to reduce the memory footprint of a PDAL run, if you don't need any values but the points themselves.
   [default: false]

+reflectance_as_intensity
+  If "true", maps reflectance values onto intensity values using a range from -25dB to 5dB.
+  [default: true]

+min_reflectance
+  The low end of the reflectance-to-intensity map.
+  [default: -25.0]

+max_reflectance
+  The high end of the reflectance-to-intensity map.
+  [default: 5.0]

 .. _RIEGL Laser Measurement Systems: http://www.riegl.com
 .. _RIEGL download pages: http://www.riegl.com/members-area/software-downloads/libraries/